zadean/xqerl/README.md

 1,778 other cases that test optional features not implemented in xqerl are skipped.
 The test cases run are all taken from the [W3C QT3 test suite](https://github.com/w3c/qt3tests) for XPath and XQuery.

+### Modules

+The modules available to XQuery code in xqerl are documented in the [xqerl documentation](https://zadean.github.io/xqerl/modules.html)

 ### Features it has:
 * Module Feature
 * Serialization Feature